WWE SmackDown Results: Winners, Grades, Reaction and Highlights from July 18

 Mike Kanellis defeated Sami Zayn

-As a match, there was not much to this one.
-The guys traded strikes and a few moves but in reality, this was all about the finish.
+As a match, there wasn't much to this one.
+The guys traded strikes and a few moves, but in reality, this was all about the finish.

 More importantly is the fact that the outcome allows the story to continue without damaging either Superstar.
 Considering the numerous booking missteps that have plagued WWE programming over the last year, particularly in relation to new talent, that is a significant accomplishment.